cammyong/SOC-Automation-Lab/README.md

 # SOC-Automation-Lab Project
 Welcome to the SOC Automation Project.

-The goal here is to start fully integrated SOAR solution incorporating Wazuh & TheHive for case management.
+The objective of this project is to start a fully integrated SOAR solution incorporating Wazuh & TheHive for case management.

 Use the link: https://m.do.co/c/e2ce5a05f701 <- To get a free $200 credit for the first 60 days with Digital Ocean